ENGG GRA Tuition Policy

 - Tuition costs may be pro-rated accordingly for projects that support a GRA less than a full academic year.

 - Associated campus privilege fees and College of Engineering surcharge fees must also be included in the budget.

-- The escalation rate recommended by the college for tuition and fees is currently 5% each new project year, based on the college tuition rates and fee increases since the previous academic year.
+- The escalation rate recommended by the college for tuition and fees is currently 5% each new project year, based on historical college tuition rates and fee increases.

 - Tuition remission for GRAs at K-State is paid in lieu of salaries and wages.
 Amounts paid for tuition are reported to Human Capital Services and adjustments will be made to student paychecks to reflect related withholding amounts.

 - If the project PI chooses to later add a GRA to an awarded project, the PI is responsible for rebudgeting appropriate funds from other direct cost categories to cover both the GRA salary, fringe benefits and tuition costs in accordance with sponsor guidelines and this policy.